wassimj/Topologic/README.md

 cmake --build . --config Release
 ```

-If the above fails, try installing pybind11 first:
+If the above fails, try installing a conda environment and within it, install pybind11 first.
+Make sure you match the python version to what you need.
+Below we just assume python 3.9.7, but this could be different in your case.

 ```
 conda create --name py397 python=3.9.7